Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 Introduced by Penrose in \cite{PR}, the concept of \emph{trapped surface} plays an important role in general relativity.
 The surface $S$ is said to be a trapped surface if all light rays emitted from the surface locally converge.
 Nothing can escape, not even light.
 It is believed that there will be a marginally trapped surface, separating trapped surfaces from the untrapped ones, where the outgoing light rays are instantaneously parallel.
-It is prove that, $S$ is a trapped surface if and only if the two expansions are of the same sign, and marginally trapped if and only if (at least) one of the expansions vanishes, which is equivalent to say that the mean curvature vector field is lightlike or zero. \begin{definition} A codimension-two spacelike submanifold of a Lorentzian manifold is said to be a future \begin{itemize} \item {\bfseries Trapped Submanifold (TS)} if $\theta_{\xi^+}<0$ and $\theta_{N^+}<0$. \item {\bfseries Marginally Trapped Submanifold (MTS)} if $\theta_{\xi^+}=0$ and $\theta_{N^+}\leq0$. \item {\bfseries Trapped Outer Submanifold (TOS)} if $\theta_{\xi^+}<0$. \item {\bfseries Marginally Outer Trapped Submanifold (MOTS)} if its mean curvature vector is lightlike or zero. \end{itemize} \end{definition}
+It is prove that, $S$ is a trapped surface if and only if the two expansions are of the same sign, and marginally trapped if and only if (at least) one of the expansions vanishes, which is equivalent to say that the mean curvature vector field is lightlike or zero The following definitions can be found in \cite{Ja2,GJ,Ja2,alan2013black}. \begin{definition} A codimension-two spacelike submanifold of a Lorentzian manifold is called a future \begin{itemize} \item {\bfseries Trapped Submanifold (TS)} if $\theta^{(\ell)}<0$ and $\theta^{(k)}<0$. \item {\bfseries Marginally Trapped Submanifold (MTS)} if $\theta^{(\ell)}=0$ and $\theta^{(k)}\leq0$. \item {\bfseries Trapped Outer Submanifold (TOS)} if $\theta^{(\ell)}<0$. \item {\bfseries Marginally Outer Trapped Submanifold (MOTS)} if its mean curvature vector is lightlike or zero. \end{itemize} \end{definition}

 The outgoing direction depends on the choice and when the expansion in one direction is zero one takes this direction as the outgoing direction.
-In others words, a MOTS is a submanifold for which the expansion in the outgoing direction is zero.
+In other words, a MOTS is a codimension-two spacelike submanifold for which the expansion in a normal null direction vanishes.